bevry-archive/jquery-ajaxy/README.txt

 Changelog:

+v1.6.1-dev, September 01, 2010
+- Updated response and error proxies.
+This brings forth a B/C break if you were using the response action for errors.
+Now the error action contains responseData.
+- Error information is now a lot more precise and easier to debug.
+- Updated demo for new response and error handling.
+- This release is a minor B/C break, please refer to the demo code for the new error action.

 v1.6.0-beta, August 31, 2010
+- Added aliases option.
 - Added Ajaxy form demo.
 - Added Ajaxy.onReady, Ajaxy.onDocumentReady and Ajaxy.onConfigured promises
 - Controllers should now use classname instead of selector.
 B/C Break.